Is it time to rethink your relationship with alcohol?

 Taking stock of your alcohol use can be a first step to assessing your drinking habits.

-The following questionnaire related to alcohol dependence is based on the questions developed by the National Institutes of Health, as part of the criteria for alcohol dependence outlined in DSM-IV (4).
+The following questionnaire related to alcohol dependence is based on the questions developed by the National Institutes of Health, as part of the criteria for alcohol dependence.
 For more information, talk to your healthcare provider.
 You can print your responses to this questionnaire or use the discussion guide to help start the conversation.

 Answering "yes" to three or more questions in this questionnaire could be an indication of alcohol dependence. (source)